bttcprotocol/bttc-doc/docs/node.md

 * The Delivery service on the sentry machine fully synced and running.
 * The Bttc service on the sentry machine running.
 * The Delivery service and the Bttc service on the validator machine configured.
-* Your owner and signer keys configured.
+* Your signer keys configured.

 ### Start the Delivery service